Ensembl/gene_symbol_transformer/README.md

 ### training

-Training can be either run directly on a compute node or submitted as an LSF job either manually or using a script that takes just the experiment settings YAML file as an argument.
+Training can be either run directly on a compute node or submitted as an LSF job either manually or using a script that takes the experiment configuration file as an argument.

 train directly on a compute node
 ```
-python gene_symbol_classifier.py --configuration <experiment configuration YAML file path> --train --test
+python gene_symbol_classifier.py --configuration <experiment configuration file path> --train --test

 # e.g.
 python gene_symbol_classifier.py --configuration configuration.yaml --train --test